top of page

 Context

 Thymio is a mobile app that automates weekly meal planning and delivers personalized groceries and meal kits directly to the user.
-The solution focuses on reducing time spent planning, shopping, and managing household preferences.

-The problem
+The Problem

 I originally began this project to address the issue of food waste in the home.
+My assumption: People throw away food because they overbuy or forget what they have.
+However, research contradicted my assumption.

 1. Research